 Sexual assault is a pervasive issue in our communities.
-It does not exist in isolation but, rather is part of a larger context and culture of violence in the United States and around the globe.
+It does not exist in isolation but is part of a larger context and culture of violence in the United States and around the globe.

-Black, Indigenous, and People of Color (BIPOC) are uniquely vulnerable to sexual violence and experience higher rates.
-In the same survey conducted by the CDC, half of multiracial women in the U.S. (49.5%), 45.6% of American Indian/Alaska Native women, 35.5% of Black women, 26.9% of Hispanic women, and 22.9% of Asian/Pacific Islander women experienced some form of contact sexual violence during their lifetime, compared to 38.9% of White women .
+Black, Indigenous, and People of Color (BIPOC) are uniquely vulnerable to high rates of sexual violence.
+In the same survey conducted by the CDC, half of the multiracial women in the U.S. (49.5%), 45.6% of American Indian/Alaska Native women, 35.5% of Black women, 26.9% of Hispanic women, and 22.9% of Asian/Pacific Islander women experienced some form of contact sexual violence during their lifetime, compared to 38.9% of White women .

 NYSCADV remains committed to working alongside our sister coalitions, the New York State Coalition Against Sexual Assault and the Seven Dancers Coalition, and our state partners and allies to address and prevent sexual assault in our communities.